carlos3g/expo-basic/README.md

 ## 💻 About the project

-expo-basic is a expo template with basic configs and packages already configured.
-Examples of in what this template You save time to You: React Navigation V5, axios, styled-components, relative paths...
+This is a expo template with basic configs and packages already configured.
+It was made to save your time in small things

 ### 📷 Screenshots